xxsc0529/genai-toolbox/docs/en/getting-started/mcp_quickstart/_index.md

 1. Type `y` when it asks to install the inspector package.

-1. It should show the following when the MCP Inspector is up and runnning:
+1. It should show the following when the MCP Inspector is up and running:

     ```bash
     🔍 MCP Inspector is up and running at http://127.0.0.1:5173 🚀